shaikthaheerahmed/Angular/README.md

 # Angular
-This is the front end application
+This is the backend application